Sep. 16, 2017

 Tips for Enjoying Movies Outside at PROXY

 Here are some frequently asked questions about our free film screenings at PROXY.
 Feel free to email us at info[at]proxysf.net with more!

 > What is a walk-in theater and where is it located?

 The PROXY Walk-in Theater is an open-air venue with a cinema-quality screen and projector—like a drive-in movie theater without the cars.
 It’s located in the heart of San Francisco, at 432 Octavia Street at the corner of Hayes Street.

 > Do I need tickets?

-Screenings are FREE and open to all.
-And because its outdoors, people are welcome to drop in throughout the evening.
-Tickets aren’t needed, but we encourage you to register so we can alert you about any program changes that may occur.
+Screenings are FREE and open to all, and because it’s outdoors, people are welcome to drop in throughout the evening.
+Tickets aren’t needed, but we encourage you to register on Eventbrite or Facebook to stay up-to-date on any program changes that may occur.

 > Are there seats in the walk-in theater?

 Most people enjoy movies at PROXY “picnic style” on blankets, sleeping bags, or low camp chairs—claiming a spot on a first come, first served basis.

 > Are the films suitable for families?

 Our mission is to introduce the best of new film to as wide an audience as possible.
 However, some themes and content may not be for everyone.
 We’ve provided ratings when available, but please review each film to make an appropriate personal judgment for you and your family.

 > Is food available during the screenings?

-We will have a food truck and Fort Point Beer for sale on site, with beer proceeds supporting ongoing programming at PROXY.
-Festival goers also can pack a picnic from home or enjoy takeout from Hayes Valley’s many great restaurants.
-However, laws prohibit outside alcohol at PROXY.
+There will be a food truck and Fort Point Beer for sale onsite, with beer proceeds supporting ongoing programming at PROXY.
+Attendees can also pack a picnic from home or enjoy takeout from Hayes Valley’s many great restaurants.
+However, laws prohibit any outside alcohol at PROXY.

 > What if it rains?

 > Won’t it be cold?

 Evenings in San Francisco typically are cool to cold.
 We recommend bringing warm layers, blankets or sleeping bags, and a few friends to stay cozy.

 >Is there parking close by?